Frequently Asked Questions

-To give yourself the best chance at receiving the help you’re requesting as quickly as possible, try to be very clear and succinct about what you need the money for and why when completing the request form.
+To give yourself the best chance at receiving the help you’re requesting as quickly as possible, try to be very clear and succinct about what you need the money for and why when completing the Request for Help form.
 Smaller requests are also more likely to be granted more quickly.

 Q: Can I make more than one Request for Help at once?

 A: You’re welcome to make 2 requests at once if you would like.
-Once you have had 2 Requests for Help granted, we ask that you give back 1/3 of the total value you’ve received to the Seeds community before making a 3rd request.
-For example, if the total gift you’ve received from Seeds is $300 via your first two Requests for Help, we ask that you contribute $100 to the Seeds community before making a third request.
+Once you have had 2 Requests for Help granted, we ask that you give back 1/3 of the total value you’ve received to other folks in need in the Seeds community before making a 3rd request.
+For example, if the total gift you’ve received from Seeds is $300 via your first two Requests for Help, we ask that you give back $100 before making a third request.

-You can give back to the community by contributing to another person’s request on our website, purchasing a Seeds gift card, or, if money is tight, by inviting people you know to give to other requests and/or acquire token gift cards to reach your goal amount.
+You can give back to the community by contributing to another person’s request on our website, purchasing a Seeds gift card, or, if money is tight, by inviting people you know to give or buy tokens themselves.
 If you’d prefer the third option, please email us at firstname.lastname@example.org, and we’ll create a unique code for you that the people you invite to contribute may use to help you reach your goal.

-Gift cards may be used by the person who purchased them, or alternately, we’re happy to mail them to another person the purchaser feels would benefit from using Seeds.
-Additionally, for every gift card purchased, one of equal value will be given to someone in need.
+Gift cards may be used by the person who purchased them, or alternately, if you’d like to buy a gift card for someone else, we’re happy to send it to them for you.
+For every gift card purchased, one of equal value will also be given to someone in need.

 Q: When I tried to redeem my Seeds token Etherscan said the transaction failed at first, but later it said it was successful.
 What happened?
 Has my request been activated?

 A: What likely happened is that the first attempt to send your Seeds token via the Ethereum network failed because a ‘cheaper’ transmission fee was selected, but after the initial failure, the network automatically tried again, and a subsequent attempt was successful.
-This method of charging fees for transmission (the ‘gas price’) is unique to blockchain networks like Ethereum.
+This method of charging fees for transmission (the ‘gas price’) is integral to the design of blockchain networks like Ethereum and Bitcoin.
 Essentially, you’re paying another member of the network, called a ‘miner,’ to send the cryptocurrency for you.
 Until a miner agrees to send the crypto for the amount you’ve offered to pay, the transmission will fail to send.

 Going with the cheaper transfer amount is often sufficient, but if it's ever necessary to guarantee that something is sent quickly, you can select 'faster' rather than ‘cheaper’ in the wallet from which you’re sending, which will make the transfer slightly more expensive and much more likely to be fulfilled quickly.
 For more information regarding how Ethereum works, this comprehensive beginner’s guide can help.